 Have you ever taken antidepressants controlled by your doctor?
 If you do will there be a need to take them for life?
 Are you already taking antidepressants?
 Will you need to take them for many years to come in order to be free from high levels of anxiety or depression, and to continue living as normal a life as possible?

-Unless you have been living on the moon or in the heart of the Amazon Jungle then I’m fairly certain that you will have heard talks, and debate about illegal drug taking and the effects that it has on our mind and body.
+Unless you have been living on the moon or in the heart of the Amazon Jungle then I’m fairly certain that you will have heard talks, and debates about illegal drug-taking and the effects that it has on our mind and body.